kylejcassaday/Marble_Website/README.md

 # Marble

-A simple one page Photoshop mockup converted into .html website using CSS and JavaScript
+Author:      Kyle J. Cassaday

-Developed by me, Kyle J. Cassaday
+Description: A simple one page Photoshop mockup converted into .html website using CSS and JavaScript.